RedisLabs/redislabs-docs/content/rs/administering/access-control/password-rotation.md

 - The new password does not already exist as a password for the user
 - If [password complexity]({{< relref "/rs/administering/access-control/#setting-up-local-password-complexity" >}}) is required, the new password meets the complexity requirements

-To replace all existing passwords for a user account with a single new password, run:
+To replace all existing passwords for a user account with a single new password, use this PUT command:

 ```sh
 curl -k -v -X PUT -H "content-type: application/json" -u "<administrator_user>:<password>"